lucasdoourado/playwright-automation-framework/README.md

 Hello, this is my Playwright study repository.
 Feel free to browse and see the tests ive implemented.
-The tests interate over these websites => https://webdriveruniversity.com/ and https://automationteststore.com/
+The tests interate over these websites => https://rahulshettyacademy.com/loginpagePractise/ and https://rahulshettyacademy.com/client

-And dont forget to run npm install